middletemplelibrary/history-of-the-library/README.md

 ## Angliæ notitia
 or, <strong><em>The present state of England.
 The first part.
 Together with divers reflections upon the antient state thereof.
 By Edward Chamberlayne L.L.D.R.S.S.
 London : In the Savoy, printed by T.N. for J. Martin, printer to the Royal Society, and are to be sold at the sign of the Bell in S. Pauls Church-Yard, 1679. </em></strong>
 <br /><br />
 An important historical document, Angliæ notitia is Edward Chamberlayne’s best known work and as the title suggests a guide to the political and social state of England.
-This was first published in 1669, inspired by a similar work published in 1661, L'Estat Nouveau de la France.
+This was first published in 1669, inspired by a similar work published in 1661, _L'Estat Nouveau de la France_.
 <br /><br />
 This book contains one of the earliest inscriptions (1693) claiming ownership by Middle Temple Library.